Milici-Ilie/INHERITANCE-JAVA/readme2.md

 # 6. -INHERITANCE === on Git-Hub => "INHERITANCE JAVA"

     ## ✅I. -How to use INHERITANCE
-            -How to use "extends" //// this is a "superclass"(or the parent class), of the class we're declaring.
+             -How to create multiple child class, ex: paren[Animal], childs: [Dog],[Fish] files -How to pass data from parent to child/// how to pass data from a file to another -How to use "extends" //// this is a "superclass"(or the parent class), of the class we're declaring.
 We can say "Dog" is a subclass, or child class, of Animal, and 'Animal' is a parent, or super class, of "Dog"
              -How to overrid methods (a method written in a subclass, wich has the same signature as a method on s super class will override the method from the super/parent class) ❗ === you override a parent class method, when you want the child class to show different behavior for that
 -method=== ❗❗❗ we can also override methods auto using IntelliJ [menu, code, overrideMethods ...]